 Scoliosis Questions & Answers – It’s not just a Disease of Children

 Scoliosis, one of the more common diseases of the spine, affects 12 million people worldwide.
-The majority of these individuals have few problems, but for a small percentage of individuals with progressive curvature, the problems grow and turn severe.
+Meanwhile, the majority of these individuals have few problems, but for a small percentage of individuals with progressive curvature, the problems grow and turn severe.
 In addition, a particularly debilitating form of the disease produces incapacitating pain and progressive deformity of the spine.
-In untreated cases, a disfiguring curve and often a large hump occurs in the back.
+For untreated cases, a disfiguring curve and often a large hump occurs in the back.
 Also, patients with this form of scoliosis have increasing difficulty exercising as they get older and are limited by pain.
 Unfortunately, some experience difficulty breathing as the disease progresses.

 The natural progression of the disease in women occurs differently than in men, and despite the fact that men and women have the same incidence of scoliosis, women have the progressive disease type seven times more frequently.

 “The general public should know that we have made huge strides in the treatment of scoliosis,” says Dr. Richard Hostin.
 “Most people, including scoliosis patients, believe the problem is treated as an adolescent wearing a back brace.
 Then what they don’t realize or understand is that in many cases it continues to get worse.
 Meanwhile, they go to their family doctor in pain and frustration, without obtaining clear medical options.”
 Questions & Answers by doctors specializing in this disease can help educate the public and provide hope to those afflicted.

 We provide Solutions